 In 2014, 6 people filed a writ petition challenging the constitutionality of Section 377, and after a 4-year long legal battle, they emerged victorious and the fate of the country changed forever.

 The fight against Section 377 in court has been a long one, spanning almost decades.
 There have been multiple attempts to get this section decriminalised, dating all the way back to 2009.
 And it is thanks to these people that the LGBTQ community can breathe free.

-Today on the anniversary of this historic verdict, we look back at the people who were at the forefront of the movement.
+Yet another year has passed since this historic verdict, and we look back at the people who were at the forefront of the movement.

 Anjali Gopalan is the founder and director of The Naz Foundation, an NGO that works on HIV/AIDS and sexual health.
 She, through her organisation were one of the first to challenge Section 377 in 2009.
 This resulted in the decriminalisation of Section 377, but it was later overturned, where a 2 judge bench reinstated Section 377.

 Navtej is a accomplished Bharatnatyam dancer.
 Along with his partner of 20 years Sunil Mehra, he was the lead petitioner against 377.
 The couple were approached by lawyers and friends Menaka Guruswamy and Arundhati Katju to be at the forefront of this fight.

 Sunil is a journalist, TV producer and filmmaker and the former editor of Maxim.
 In the petition, Mehra mentions that he stopped himself from becoming a civil servant as he "was apprehensive about his career prospects in state employment because of criminalisation of his sexual orientation".

 Ritu is a celebrity chef, and a famous TV personality.
 Besides co-owning the restaurant Diva in Delhi, she has also hosted cookery shows Italian Khana and Travelling Diva, and authored multiple books.